Lee Franzman Team Recognition Award

 I first met Lee in 1980 when our teams played each other in the State Tournament.
 He was in the process of building a great team at Milford H.S., which, 2 years later, would play in the Finals for the State Championship.

 I also served with Lee on the CT Women’s Basketball Hall of Fame Executive Board for 20 years.
 He was chairman of the Nominating Committee, a very important job.
-So many people, at all levels of society, have personal agendas when they serve on committees, but Lee’s only agenda was to help recognize the most deserving candidates for the Women’s Basketball Hall of Fame, and he did it very well.
+So many people at all levels of society have personal agendas when they serve on committees, but Lee’s only agenda was to help recognize the most deserving candidates for the Women’s Basketball Hall of Fame, and he did it very well.

 The CT Women’s Basketball Hall of Fame has only honored individuals since its inception, but in 2023 the Hall of Fame will recognize for the first time successful teams and programs.
-The name of the award will be The Connecticut Women’s Basketball Hall of Fame Lee Franzman Team Recognition Award, in honor of his more than 30 years of service to the organization.
+The name of the award will be The Connecticut Women’s Basketball Hall of Fame Lee Franzman Team Recognition Award, in honor of his over 30 years of service to the organization.